Txus5012/WFRP4e-Endeavours/README.md

 ![Endeavours Result](https://user-images.githubusercontent.com/87753744/214651418-00d20e0c-5309-47bb-b6fe-835113b96780.jpg)

 ## Extra Endeavours
 Since version 1.1.0 there is a module settings menu for GMs where they can select extra endeavours from Altdorf: Crown of the Empire and Patrons of the Old World I & II.
+They all are "Between adventures" endeavours.

 GMs can consider this as "unlocking" these endeavours if the PCs are in Altdorf or met these patrons.

 ## Contributions
-Only the Core Module Between Adventures endeavours have journal links included, If you want to contribute and have Enemy in Shadows, Altdorf: Crown of the Empire and/or Old World Bundle I, you can help me with the rest of the endeavours.
+Only the "Between adventures" endeavours from the Core module have journal links included, If you want to contribute and have Enemy in Shadows, Altdorf: Crown of the Empire and/or Old World Bundle I Foundry modules, you can help me with the rest of the journal links.

 Contact me in the issues tab.